6 Bayesian Updating & Spatial Temporal Modelling

 andNeighbNam

-respectively; - Across the January, April and July datasets for LIRA 2017.
+respectively; - Across the January, April and July dataset for LIRA 2017.
 It contains the following variables:

 osmID